lban2049/tokio/.aigne/doc-smith/docs/api-process.md

     let mut reader = BufReader::new(stdout).lines();

-    // Ensure the child process is spawned in the runtime so it can
+    // Ensure the child process is spawned in the runtime to make progress. tokio::spawn(async move {
-    // make progress on its own while we await for any output. tokio::spawn(async move {
         let status = child.wait().await
             .expect("child process encountered an error");